polljoy/polljoy-android/README.md

 1. Copy Polljoy SDK Archived File to your project workspace folder and unzip, you will see two projects there: PolljoySDK and PolljoyTestApp.
 2. In eclipse, import PolljoySDK project into your workspace.
-3. Add PolljoySDK project as a required project on the build path for your own project.
+3. Add PolljoySDK project as a reference project in your project settings.

   ![Picture](Doc/setup.png)